ARMmbed/BLEIntros/Docs/InDepth/Debugging.md

 ##Debugging with the mbed Interface Chip

-Most mbed platforms come with an interface chip placed between the target microcontroller (in our case, the BLE microcontroller) and the development host (our computer).
-This interface chip plays a key role in debugging: it is a USB bridge between the development host and the debugging capabilities available in ARM microcontrollers.
+Most mbed platforms come with an interface chip placed between the target microcontroller (in our case: the BLE microcontroller) and the development host (our computer).
+It is a USB bridge from the development host to the debugging capabilities available in ARM microcontrollers.
 This bridge functionality is encapsulated in a standard called [CMSIS-DAP](http://developer.mbed.org/handbook/CMSIS-DAP).
 Major toolchain vendors have started supporting this standard, so we expect it to grow in popularity and availability over time.

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">**Note:** some smaller boards reduce size and cost by not carrying an interface chip.
 If you’re using one of those boards, you can skip to the [next section](#uart).
 </span>